jeremp/twitter-rpi-bot/README.md

 At the moment we just have a hello.js script that prints a hello message.
 A Dockerfile is here to build the images running the script.

-Useful commands :
+# Where do i put my tweeter credentials
+Juste rename the env.list_template file into *env.list* and fill it.

+# Commands

-* Build the image : `docker build -t hello-node .`
+## Build the image

+`docker build -t tweetbot .`

-* Run the image : `docker run hello-node`
+## Run the image

+`docker run --env-file ./env.list tweetbot`